 If your old microwave has seen better days, it might be time for an upgrade.
 When shopping, consider these features:

-• Inverter Technology: This is a game-changer.
+- Inverter Technology: This is a major upgrade.
 Instead of just cycling power on and off, an inverter provides a continuous stream of power at lower levels.
 This means more even cooking and defrosting without hot spots or rubbery edges.
 Think of it as a dimmer switch for power, not just an on/off button.

 Frequently Asked Questions